Linux TUN/TAP wrapper for Python

 Installation and Dependencies

 Install pytun with pip install python-pytun or download this archive, decompress it and execute python setup.py install.
 As pytun is a C module you will need a compiler (e.g GCC) and the Python developpement headers installed on your system (e.g on Debian-like distribution check that build-essential and python-dev are present).
 There are no dependencies other than the Python Standard Library.

-NOTE: On most distributions you will need to be root to create TUN/TAP devices.
+NOTE: On most distributions you will need to be root to run these examples.

 To create a TUN device:

 To create a TAP device: